-In New York City, Annmaria enjoyed great success as a principal dancer with the Paul Taylor Dance Company from 1999-2011, performing leading roles throughout the world in more than 60 beloved Taylor classics.
-She also had the privilege of dancing with Taylor 2 from 1995-1999, and appearing as a guest artist with CorbinDances, Amy Marshall Dance Company, Kim Gibilisco Dances, DogEared Dancers, and in works by Karla Wolfangle, Sandra Stone, and Hernando Cortez.
+Annmaria Mazzini, Artistic Director of the Mazzini Dance Collective, has been active in the New York dance community for over 20 years.
+A native of Allentown, PA, she received her early training from Frances Evers before earning her BFA in Dance from the Meadows School of the Arts at Southern Methodist University.
+Annmaria enjoyed great success as a principal dancer with the Paul Taylor Dance Company for twelve years, performing leading roles worldwide in more than 60 beloved Taylor classics.
+She also had the privilege of dancing with Taylor 2, Amy Marshall Dance Company, CorbinDances, DogEared Dancers, Kim Gibilisco Dances, and in works by Hernando Cortez, Sandra Stone, and Karla Wolfangle.

 On the occasion of her farewell performances with the Taylor Company in 2011, Gia Kourlas of the New York Times hailed her as “a true, sensual dancer [whose] rare intensity has long emitted a palpable spark from the stage.
 She brought real emotion back to modern dance.”